2/19/2025

 President and Chief Executive Officer

-Yeah, first of all, you know, at the company level, I mean, we spent nearly $30 million, you know, on R&D. I mean, I remember the time when we were spending, you know, less than $20 million in R&D in this company.
-So I think, you know, we've continued to make the right investments for R&D spending at the company level.
-And we've made sure that as we have looked at the precision optics business and we have made cost improvements and cost changes in that business, we've actually taken the R&D organization and, frankly, almost kind of isolated it to create a single R&D organization that can be working to support that business globally.
+Yeah, first of all, at the company level, I mean, we spent nearly $30 million on R&D. I mean, I remember the time when we were spending less than $20 million in R&D in this company.
+So I think we continue to make the right investments for R&D spending at the company level.
+And we've made sure that as we have looked at the Precision Optics business, and we have made cost improvements and cost changes in that business, we've actually taken the R&D organization and, frankly – almost kind of isolated it to create a single R&D organization that can be working to support that business globally.
 So it is, I think, targeted at making sure that the right projects are being funded and then the markets that we're focused on in that business, you know, are going to be focused on.
 So I think we're well positioned to ensure that we've got the resources to fund that business as it kind of, you know, goes on this turnaround over the next several years.

 speaker